 The Museum of Pop Culture is one of the highlights of visiting Seattle.

-The Museum of Pop Culture ($38) sounds touristy but it's genuinely excellent.
-The Nirvana exhibit is emotional.
-The Jimi Hendrix section is deep.
-And the Sound Lab — where you can play guitar, drums, and keyboards in private booths — is pure joy.
+The Museum of Pop Culture ($38) sounds touristy but delivers genuinely excellent exhibits.
+The Nirvana exhibit lands with real emotion.
+The Jimi Hendrix section runs deep.
+And the Sound Lab — where you play guitar, drums, and keyboards in private booths — is pure joy.
 Budget 2.5 hours minimum.

 Neighborhoods